steven-liu48/CS3157-Lab02/README.txt

 Description:
 Part 1: My code works exactly as specified in the lab.
 Part 2: My code works exactly as specified in the lab.
+Includes sorting code segments from https://stackoverflow.com/questions/3893937/sorting-an-array-in-c
 For both parts, Run "make vtest" in each folder to use valgrind and check for memory errors.